facil-io/cstl/README.md

 In addition to useful helpers, [facil.io](https://facil.io) allows developers to use MACROS to generate code for different common types, such as Hash Maps, Arrays, Binary-Safe Strings, etc'.

 In other words, some of the most common building blocks one would need in any C project are placed in this convenient header file library.

-### OS Support

-The library in written and tested on POSIX systems.
-Windows support was added afterwards, leaving the library with a POSIX oriented design.

-Please note I cannot continually test the windows support as I avoid the OS... hence, Windows OS support should be considered unstable.

 ### Installing